MechanicalRock/mechanicalrock.github.io/_posts/2020-03-03-role-assumption-tricks.md

 # Conclusion

 We had a brief look at how cross-account role assumption works, and how to set it up in the simple two account case.
-We showed how to do this STS calls, and how the ChainableTemporaryCredentials provider in Javascript SDK makes this easier.
+We showed how to do this STS calls and how the ChainableTemporaryCredentials provider in Javascript SDK makes this easier.
 Then we added a third role, and showed how to perform role chaining via the credential provider.
 We gained an appreciation for how this makes the entire process simpler!

 IAM got you feeling chained up?
 [Contact Mechanical Rock to Get Started!](https://www.mechanicalrock.io/lets-get-started)